 If you’re in the mood for some mental stimulation and extra energy, consider a Sativa-dominant strain for your next session.
 Keep in mind, however, that heavy Sativas can also cause a bit of anxiety, especially in the initial come-up, although this typically subsides rather quickly.
 Here are three strains we recommend for getting that perfect creative head high.

-And by business, we mean this cannabis strain offers an incredible cerebral high.
-Amherst Sour Diesel is a Sativa-dominant cannabis strain whose multi-hybrid origins are kept secret by Humboldt Seeds.
-What can be said is that with a THC level of 27%, you’re guaranteed to experience a long-lasting and euphoric high.
-Chances are you’ll be flying high in no time after just a few puffs of this fruity, aromatic strain.
+And by business, we mean that this cannabis strain offers an incredible cerebral high with electrifying energy spilling all over the place.
+Orange Sherbet Auto is a Sativa-dominant cannabis variety with a multi-hybrid history.
+With a THC level of 24%, you’re guaranteed to experience a long-lasting and euphoric high.
+Chances are you’ll be flying high in no time after just a few puffs of this fruity, zesty, and fragrant strain.

 Bruce Banner #3 Boosts Your Imagination